carboneio/carbone/doc/webserver.md

 ## Installations

-Carbone On-premise can be installed through different way:
+Carbone On-premise can be installed in different ways:

   - Self-contained binary executable + external LibreOffice (used for conversion)
   - Debian/Ubuntu package (coming soon)